What is Cellulose Insulation? What’s it Made of and How Does it Work?

 Cellulose insulation is the oldest form of home insulation.
 It can be either a loose-fill or blown-in insulation and can be used in both new and existing homes.

 Typical places to use cellulose is in enclosed existing walls, open new walls, and unfinished attic floors.
-Several companies manufacturer cellulose insulation and it is primarily made from recycled newsprint.
+Several companies manufacture cellulose insulation and it is primarily made from recycled newsprint.
 These small particles form an insulation material that conforms to most spaces without disturbing the structure or finish.

 How Cellulose Insulation Works